-Cincinnati has several locations around the city that honor previous Presidents.
+Cincinnati has several locations around the city that honor previous Presidents of the United States.

-You can try to visit most of them in one day or make it your quest to find them over time.
+You can try to see most of them in one day or make it your quest to find them over time.

 Presidential Themed Stops on the Kentucky Side